Imagine you are an infographic maker god who can take 1,000 words and help people digest that information in only a few seconds.

 But readers are not the only ones with time constraints and an inclination towards quick and easy ways to consume information.

-What if you, the infographic creator, are also short on time and need a simpler, quicker way to create beautiful infographics in an instant?
+What if you, the infographic maker, are also short on time and need a simpler, quicker way to create beautiful infographics in an instant?

 Forget about Photoshop and other time-consuming infographic maker alternatives.